neilcharles/meteoR/README.md

 # meteoR
-An R interface to the UK Met Office's forecasts and weather reports API
+An R interface to the UK Met Office's Datapoint forecasts and weather reports API

 ### Installation